Dinu-Senal/actium/README.md

 ## Project Tools for this project
 **Note: most of the libraries and frameworks used in this project doesn't run/is not available/not compatible in the windows environment*

-[Node](https://nodejs.org/en/) - the node package manager was used to maintain packages of the Solana Application + the Client Application.
+[Node](https://nodejs.org/en/) - the node package manager was used to maintain packages of the solana application + the client application.

 [Rust Programming Language](https://www.rust-lang.org/tools/install) - the programming language which has been used to develop the DApp.